SerhiiKukhtaDev/JustTryToLearnDatabaseControl/README.md

 # JustTryToLearnDatabaseControl
-.Net Avalonia mvvm application for controlling game's data
+.Net Avalonia mvvm application for controlling game's data.
+MongoDB database was used.